 Spiders lay hundreds of eggs at a time, with some of their spiderlings hatching earlier than others.
 In those cases, the baby spiders grow at different rates, resulting in spider cannibalism from the older babies toward the younger ones.
 Fewer spiders are able to reproduce if they are eaten as babies.
 Black widow eggs are unique in that they hatch and develop at almost the same time, making it less likely for them to cannibalize any younger siblings.

 Animals adapt both physically and behaviorally, depending on their environments.
 Animal adaptations help animals stay alive either by protecting them from predators or making it easier to catch prey.
 These animals have adapted to their environments, including climate, terrain, and available plantlife.
-Take a look at some fascinating examples of plant adaptations that help them survive in their environments as well.
+Explore another animal's adaptations with cool vampire squid facts.
+Then, take a look at some fascinating examples of plant adaptations that help them survive in their environments as well.